 People in our community, and all over the world, partner with Habitat for Humanity to build or improve a place they can call home.
 Habitat homeowners help build their own homes alongside volunteers, and pay an affordable mortgage.
 With our help, Habitat homeowners achieve the strength, stability and independence they need to build a better life for themselves and their families.

 Habitat for Humanity was established in 1976 by Millard and Linda Fuller.
 The Fullers wanted to address poverty housing on a global scale through “partnership housing”.
 The Fullers' concept of partnership housing centers on those in need of adequate shelter working side-by-side with volunteers to build simple, decent houses.
-Habitat’s no profit and no interest financing is affordable.
-And the “Fund for Humanity” (homeowner mortgage payments, no interest loans and fundraising dollars) provides the capital needed to build.
+Habitat homeowners' partnership includes contributing "sweat equity" by building alongside volunteers and taking homeownership classes.
+Habitat homeowners pay an affordable mortgage on their homes.

 Habitat for Humanity of Metro Denver was established in 1979 by a group of passionate volunteers.
 These volunteers worked tirelessly to fundraise, acquire land, select families and manage all of the logistics to build the first Habitat homes in Denver.
 Since then, Habitat Metro Denver has become one of the largest affiliates in the U.S., celebrating the construction of our 600th home in 2016.